Pico/mPython – smart car DIY

 • Motor PWM-frequency: 1000 Hz.

-• Provided battery voltage: 5 V.
+• Provided motor voltage, is comming from battery: 5 V.

 Known noise effects:

-Updated messages from the Pico:
+Updated USB messages from the Pico:

 • Pico current time: ms,